Finding Inspiration for a Greener Lifestyle

 - Get growing!
 Teach your kids sustainability by starting your own garden or even planting some windowsill herbs.
 Let your kids pick some seeds to grow and give them a chance to experience gardening first hand, from seed to harvest.
 Kids who participate in gardening are also more likely to try harvested foods, so you can teach them to eat healthier at the same time.”

+++++++++ Brian Clark Howard covers the environment for National Geographic.
+He has written for numerous publications and is the co-author of six books, including Green Lighting.
 “Lighting affects how we work, play, and even feel.
 It also requires a great deal of energy and a significant amount of money every month.
 So reduce your footprint and simplify your life with these easy tips:

 - Use daylighting.
 Open up those curtains and let the free light in!
 If you are designing a space, include skylights, clerestory windows or “solar tubes’ to bring the daylight indoors.